-The post-holder is responsible for providing qualified psychological therapy to clients in the South Central Community Treatment Team, providing specialist psychological assessment, formulation and therapeutic interventions, in addition to clinical supervision, advice and consultation to colleagues and to others, on psychological aspects of evidence-based assessment, formulation, care and treatment.
+The post-holder is responsible for providing qualified psychological therapy to clients in North Tyneside, providing specialist psychological assessment, formulation and therapeutic interventions, in addition to clinical supervision, advice and consultation to colleagues, and to other non-professional carers, on psychological aspects of evidence-based assessment, formulation, care and treatment.

-The post holder will work as a member of the MDT, ensuring that high quality individualised care is delivered which ensures safety and a commitment to promoting recovery, wellbeing and maximising independence.
+The post holder will work as a member of the multi-disciplinary team, ensuring that high quality individualised care is delivered which ensures safety and a commitment to promoting recovery and wellbeing and maximising independence.

 The post-holder will provide clinical supervision and clinical consultation/ advice in accordance with service needs.